 DigitalGlobe began as WorldView Imaging Corporation, one of several companies founded in anticipation of the 1992 Land Remote Sensing Policy Act, which created the commercial satellite imaging business in the U.S. Another startup was ORBIMAGE, which was renamed GeoEye after acquiring Space Imaging Corporation.
 DigitalGlobe became the world’s largest commercial provider of earth imaging products after it acquired GeoEye in 2013.
 This site visit is meant to acquaint you with with the kinds of sensors, data products and services a provider like DigitalGlobe offers.

 The instructions below are based on the October 2015 version of the website.
-Please bear in mind that websites change without notice; if you find something different than what’s described here, post a comment about it.
+Please bear in mind that websites change without notice.

 1. First, go to DigitalGlobe’s home page and scroll to the bottom, where you’ll find a list of CONTENT.